 BioLineRx Ltd: Please contact the Portnoy Law Firm to recover your losses; March 6, 2023 deadline

 LOS ANGELES, Jan.
-16, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises BioLineRx Ltd. (“BioLineRx” or the “Company”) (NASDAQ:BLRX) investors that a lawsuit filed on behalf of investors that purchased BioLineRx securities (NASDAQ:BLRX)February 23, 2021 and September 19, 2022, both dates inclusive (the “Class Period”).
+16, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises BioLineRx Ltd. ("BioLineRx" or the "Company") BLRX investors that a lawsuit filed on behalf of investors that purchased BioLineRx securities BLRXFebruary 23, 2021 and September 19, 2022, both dates inclusive (the "Class Period").

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.